Praveenchoudary/K8SCrashloopBackoff/pods-not-schedulable./README.md

       effect: NoSchedule
 ```

+TAINT : When you don’t want to Schedule any Pod On Nodes.
+We Use Taint
+In Which Cases The pods should not be schedule on Node
+*Suppose There are 3  Nodes in the cluster and need upgrades.At a time we can’t upgrade entier cluster.
+I need to upgrade one node before upgrade We drain(move existing pods to differnet node in cluster) at that time We make node as unschedule.
+By using Taint we can Make Node:
+•	NoSchedule
+•	NoExecute
+•	PreferNoSchedule

+kubectl taint nodes name_of_node key1=value1:NoSchedule

 4. Tolerations

 Tolerations are applied to pods and allow them to schedule onto nodes with matching taints.
 They override the effect of taints.